Documentation

 How Constraints Work

-1. Select entities or facts from your solution using for_each
+1. Select entities or facts from your solution using generated factory methods

-2. Filter, join, or group to narrow down the matches
+2. Filter, project, join, or group to narrow down the matches

 3. Penalize or reward to affect the score